WEC-Sim/WEC-Sim/docs/man/webinars.rst

 Wave Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section of the course provides an overview of how waves are implemented in the WEC-Sim code, both in the :ref:`man/code_structure:Wave Class`, and in the :ref:`man/code_structure:WEC-Sim Library`.
+This section of the course provides an overview of how waves are implemented in the WEC-Sim code, both in the :ref:`code_structure:Wave Class`, and in the :ref:`code_structure:WEC-Sim Library`.
-The Wave Implementation presentation is available for download here (:download:`Wave Implementation Slides </_static/downloads/WEC-Sim_WaveImplementation.pdf>` ), and the recording is available below.
+The Wave Implementation presentation is available for download here (:download:`Wave Implementation Slides <_downloads/WEC-Sim_WaveImplementation.pdf>` ), and the recording is available below.

 	.. raw:: html